ivobeerens-nl/blog/content/blog/2019/01/home-lab-extension-with-a-shuttle-sh370r6-plus/index.md

   - "VMware"
 coverImage: "unnamed.jpg"
 author: Ivo Beerens
+url: /2019/01/30/home-lab-extension-with-a-shuttle-sh370r6-plus/
 ---

+For my home lab I needed a new host that replaces my Intel NUC ([link](http://www.ivobeerens.nl/2016/02/24/intel-nuc-6th-generation-as-home-server/)) that act as management host.
+The hardware resources (CPU and memory) on the NUC were limiting my lab activities.

 I had the following requirements for the new home lab host:
 - Ability to run the latest VMware ESXi 6.7 U1 version
 - Support for 64 GB memory
 - Fast storage support (M.2 NVMe SSD)